axolotl-logic/fuzzy-buddies/README.md

 Warning, under heavy development.

-Let raccoons rattle your app with independent campaigns of mischief designed for you to better understand how your app behaves and where it is defficient.
+Let raccoons rattle your app with independent campaigns of mischief designed to help find where your app is defficient and keep it fixed.
 Did they find a particularly interesting path through your app?
 Rerun the journey or instantly generate an e2e test case to add to your application.

 ## How It Works